The ultimate guide on using Selenium WebDriver for browser automation testing

 Efficiency: Automating repetitive tasks speeds up the testing process, allowing for quicker feedback and more efficient testing cycles.

 Faster release cycles: By integrating automated tests into the development pipeline, teams can achieve faster release cycles.
 This means that new features and bug fixes reach users more quickly, improving overall product quality and customer satisfaction.
+Selenium WebDriver supports rapid iteration and testing, which helps in accelerating the release cycles.

 Setting Up Selenium WebDriver